simonWheatcroft/notes/README.md

         # notes
-a repo to keep all my notes
+h       a re    po to keep all my notes. i added this line here.

+other info here.